controlplaneio/workshop-2018-kc-seattle-secure-kubernetes-deployment-pipelines/0?-Image-Signing.md

 Notary is a tool that manages signatures.
 It implements The Update Framework (TUF) (TODO add explanation of TUF).
 Both Notary and TUF are CNCF projects.
 Using Notary, you can digitally sign and then verify the content of your container images at deploy time via their digest.
 Notary is typically integrated alongside a container registry to provide this functionality.
 In this tutorial, we use Harbor as both the registry and the notary server.

+1. Disable content trust (in case it was installed), then pull an image from the Docker registry to use in the tutorial:
+    ```bash
+    export DOCKER_CONTENT_TRUST=0
+    docker pull hello-world
+    ```
+    > TODO: this could be the https://github.com/lukebond/demo-api as we want users to build and change it, but maybe not necessary until later?
 1. Enable Docker Content Trust.
     ```bash
     export DOCKER_CONTENT_TRUST=1